Centre for Regional Economic and Social Research (CRESR)

 Are you interested in conducting PhD research with a social and civic purpose?

-The Centre for Regional Economic and Social Research (CRESR), at Sheffield Hallam University welcomes applications for PhD scholarships to be funded by the White Rose Doctoral Training Partnership (WRDTP).
-Scholarships would be tenable from October 2025.
 Applicants are advised to submit their own project ideas on any topic aligned with our research themes as well as one of the WRDTP pathways.
 We are also inviting applications for the Advanced Quantitative Methods award.
 Scholarships are available for both full-time and part-time PhD study.
-Please refer to our doctoral applications page and the WRDTP website pages for detailed information about the awards, eligibility and materials to support putting together an application.
+Please refer to our application page for full-time study or part-time study and the WRDTP website pages for detailed information about the awards, eligibility and materials to support putting together an application.

-About The Centre for Regional Economic and Social Research
+About the Centre for Regional Economic and Social Research

-The CRESR is one of the UK’s leading policy research centres.
+CRESR is one of the UK’s leading policy research centres.
 Our work is concerned with understanding the impact of social and economic disadvantage on places, on people and on the environment.
 Having a beneficial social impact is at the heart of what we do in CRESR, and we seek to drive forward social and environmental justice within disadvantaged communities.
 We grapple with pressing societal challenges, ranging from the personal traumas of homelessness to the complexities of repurposing industry for a net-zero economy.
 For nearly 40 years this research has informed policy and practice on a regional, national and international level.

-The CRESR’s post-graduate research community
+CRESR’s post-graduate research community

-The CRESR is also a leading centre for doctoral research.
+CRESR is a leading centre for doctoral research.
 Our postgraduate research school currently has around 30 students working on PhD projects across the breadth of our areas of research expertise.
 Several of these projects are conducted in collaboration with our research partners in the charity and government sectors.
 As a doctoral student at CRESR you will be co-located with academic staff and join a lively research community offering excellent support and training.
 White Rose funded students also benefit from the training programme and extended networking opportunities offered by the WRDTP.

 WRDTP Pathway Awards